ajsmith607/thisismitime/content/mikei/index.md

 Where:
 - *M* is the **mi** ({{% mi %}}), a magic number that represents the largest subdivisions of the day.
 A half mi is, naturally, a **semi**.
 - *H* is the *mihour*.
-Like standard hours, mihours are 60 standard minutes in length, facilitating coordination with standard time.
+Like standard hours, mihours are 60 standard minutes long, facilitating coordination with standard time.
 Mihours are subdivided and numbered relative to their containing mi.
 - *N* is the *miminute*.
 Miminutes are subdivided and numbered relative to their containing mihour.

 Because mitime counts down, all numbers are reversed chronologically.